 3. WHAT PERSONAL INFORMATION DOES HUWS GRAY COLLECT?

-The personal data that we collect may include:
+The personal data that we collect, use and store may include:

-- Contact details including your name, address, telephone number and email address
+- Contact details including your name, address, telephone number, date of birth and email address

 - Payment information, including credit/debit card details and bank account details